View their work in our gallery

 Michael Charles McCain studied glass art since his first apprenticeship in Crete Illinois with the Lotton Glass Family.
 Formally pursuing his Art Degree at Southern Illinois University, his professors recommended him to Tucson's first glass studio, Philabaum Glass.
 From there, he participated in the creation of the Sonaran School of Glass, now know as the Sonoran Glass Art Institute.
 Mike's work includes private collections and public installations in cities like Tucson, Detroit, Miami, Chicago, Sydney, Taos, Scottsdale, and Lahaina Hawaii.
 He has been a demonstrator at the 2011 Glass Art Society in Seattle, taken a Summer residence at Fritz Dreisbach's studio in Tucson, and has a Winter fellowship residency at American Fine Art in Scottsdale.
 "My infatuation with off-hand glassblowing shapes my mind and my body.
 Pursuing glass throws me all over the planet, only to find that familiar view of the furnace glow.
 Often challenging, always demanding, the gift of glassmaking is the primary motivation of my life"

-Jodie was introduced to stained glass while living out in CO in 2011.
+Jodie was introduced to stained glass in 2011 while living in Colorado.
 She picked up stained glass as a hobby, but was so intrigued by the medium that she wanted to learn more.
 She began learning fusing glass techniques before purchasing her first kiln.
 She now works in stained glass, fused glass, mosaics, and will even combine these mediums.
 She likes to use repurposed or recycled materials anytime she is able.
 Jodie enjoys the process of creating art, even if her chosen mediums are pretty meticulous.
 These detailed processes are how Jodie channels her emotions.

 View their work in our gallery